Real estate

 Real estate includes the following:

-For each real property you sold in 2023 that includes land and a building, you must:
+For each real property you sold in 2024 that includes land and a building, you must:

 To help you understand how to report a disposition of real property that includes land and a building, see this example.

-Special rules may also apply if you dispose of, or are considered to have disposed of, a property that was your principal residence for 1994 and for which you or your spouse or common-law partner has filed Form T664 or T664 (Seniors), Election to Report a Capital Gain on Property Owned at the End of February 22, 1994.
+Special rules may also apply if you dispose of, or are considered to have disposed of, a property that was your principal residence for 1994 and that you or your spouse or common-law partner filed Form T664 or T664 (Seniors), Election to Report a Capital Gain on Property Owned at the End of February 22, 1994.
 If this is your situation, see Disposing of your principal residence.

 Under this extended reassessment period, the reassessment is limited to amounts reasonably relating to the unreported or previously unreported disposition of real estate.
 Where the disposition is by a corporation or partnership, the extended reassessment period applies only if the property is a capital property of the corporation or the partnership.